pantheon-systems/documentation/source/_docs/redis.md

  // Use Redis for caching.
  $conf['redis_client_interface'] = 'PhpRedis';
  $conf['cache_backends'][] = 'sites/all/modules/redis/redis.autoload.inc';
- //or if you have a contrib sub folder for modules use
+ //or if you have a contrib subfolder for modules use
  // $conf['cache_backends'][] = 'sites/all/modules/contrib/redis/redis.autoload.inc';
  $conf['cache_default_class'] = 'Redis_Cache';
  $conf['cache_prefix'] = array('default' => 'pantheon-redis');